orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Sum of values in a repeat

+[SINCE Orbeon Forms 4.x]

+Scenario: compute the sum of values in multiple repeat iterations.

+Say you have:

+* a repeated grid
+* a decimal field called `price` on each row

 [SINCE Orbeon Forms 4.0]

 Scenario: compute the sum of values in multiple repeat iterations.